wimpheling/hit/README.md

 - enums for string type
 - unique in parent/parent.parent
   dependencies =>
-- use linkedhashmap instead of hashmap to keep order (needed for numerotation plugin) ?
+- provide methods so you don't need to use LinkedHashMap to use hit

 # TODO : less prioritary